swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 In this section we will discuss the exact semantics of readying actors, how systems must implement and handle these `actorReady` calls, and where exactly they are invoked during from any distributed actor initializer.

-> **Note:** It is highly recommended to read [SE-0327: On Actor Initialization](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md) before reading the remainder of the initializer discussion of this proposal.
-As the synchronous and asynchronous rules about initialization directly fall out of SE-0327's initializer isolation rules.
-The two proposals have been developed in tandem, and we made sure they mesh well together.

-Where the `system.actorReady(self)` call is performed depends on whether the initializer is asynchronous.
-Specifically, these locations fall out of the rules where any such user-defined code would be permitted, and what changes it causes to `self` isolation.

-The `actorReady` call in distributed actors is made:

-- at the _end_ of **synchronous non-delegating initializers**, or
-- where the actor becomes fully-initialized (and the initializer implicitly hops to the actors' execution context) in **asynchronous non-delegating initializers**.
+Thanks to the flow-based isolation checking in actor initializers implemented in [SE-0327: On Actor Initialization](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md) we are able to reuse the same mechanisms to implement where the actor ready call must be made.
+The simple rule as to where the actor becomes ready is:

+- A distributed actor becomes "ready", and transparently invokes `actorSystem.ready(self)`, during its non-delegating initializer just _before_ the actor's `self` first escaping use, or at the end of the initializer if no explicit escape is found.

+This rule is not only simple and consistent between synchronous and asynchronous initializers, it is also safe from any local data-races as the self escaped to the ready call is not isolated either.
+The rule plays also very well with the flow-isolation treatment of self in plain actors.

-The following snippet illustrates a **synchronous initializer**, and where the ready call is injected in it:
+The following snippets illustrate where the ready call is emitted by the compiler:

 ```swift
 distributed actor DA {